VnUgE/vnlib.browser/README.md

 })
 ```

-It is best to call this method at the start of your app, say in your main.js file.
-This method is deigned to be called at any time in your application to update your config.
+This method is designed to be called at any time in your application to update your config, however, it is probably best to call this method at the start of your app, say in your main.js file.
 This is useful if you wish to have user-adjustable config, such as in web-extension context.

 **Note** Your code that calls `useAxios()` won't reflect the new *axios specific* config such as your baseURL, headers, etc., so you will need to call `useAxios()` again to capture the new global axios config.